What does GCSE Spanish involve?

 The best way to prepare for the reading section is simply to read as much as possible.
 Cover a wide variety of topics in whatever format you can find - newspapers, magazines, books.

-We have a wide range of French articles and transcripts to help you practise your reading:
+We have a wide range of Spanish articles and transcripts to help you practise your reading:

 Take a look at just a few: